NLnetLabs/krill/README.md

 We just started with the publication server, because:
 * It's a prerequisite to running an RPKI CA, to have somewhere to publish
-* It's a simpler challenge to start with, and it has a lot of technical overlap which can be leveraged when building the full CA.
+* It's a simpler challenge to start with, and because of the technical overlap, e.g. certificate signing, signing and validating CMS messages, starting and configuring a daemon and what not, provides a good basis implementing the CA.

 Incidentally, Krill is what feeds the world's largest filter feeders.
 It's also mostly crustaceans.
 So, it's kind of fitting for a daemon that produces data for BGP